urql-graphql/urql/docs/api/urql.md

 Since a subscription may proactively be closed by the server, the additional `fetching: boolean` property on the `result` may update to `false` when the server ends the subscription.
-By default, `urql` unable able to start subscriptions, since this requires some additional setup.
+By default, `urql` is unable able to start subscriptions, since this requires some additional setup.

 [Read more about how to use the `useSubscription` API on the "Subscriptions" page.](../advanced/subscriptions.md)